 How you proceed depends on how sure you are of the theft of the card.

-If the ID-card is simply lost and may soon be found in a safe place again, the validity of the card related certificates should be suspended by calling +372 677 3377 or 1777.
+If the ID-card is simply lost and may soon be found in a safe place again, the validity of the card related certificates should be suspended by calling +372 677 3377.
 This means that the ID-card remains valid as a physical identity document (for example, a travel document), but it cannot be used in electronic channels.
 This is how you are protected from identity theft when someone with not so good intentions tries to enter the online bank as you, but you can still use a valid ID-card to request new documents, conduct business in the bank and so on.